Ratchet & Clank: All 4 One

-Ratchet & Clank: All 4 One (previously known as Ratchet & Clank: 4-Play) is a platform video game for the PlayStation 3 developed by Insomniac Games and published by Sony Computer Entertainment in October 2011.
-It is the third spin-off from the Ratchet & Clank series.
+Ratchet & Clank: All 4 One is a 2011 platform video game developed by Insomniac Games and published by Sony Computer Entertainment for the PlayStation 3.
+It is the third spin-off of the Ratchet & Clank series.

-Upon release, the game received positive reviews, with praise aimed at the soundtrack, story, graphics, humor, voice acting, combat and gameplay, though criticism was aimed at the frustrating partner AI and glitches.
-It was nevertheless a commercial success, selling 1.5 million copies worldwide.
+Upon release, the game received mixed reviews, with praise aimed at the soundtrack, story, graphics, humor, voice acting, combat and gameplay, though criticism was aimed at the frustrating partner AI and glitches.
+It was a commercial success, selling 1.5 million copies worldwide.

 Gameplay

 Unlike previous games in the series which were mostly single-player-only games, All 4 One focuses on a four-player cooperative multiplayer mode which allows for drop-in and drop-out online as well as offline multiplayer.
 Players can each take the role of one of the four main characters of the game, namely Ratchet, Clank, Qwark and Doctor Nefarious.

 Plot

 The game begins when Galactic President Captain Qwark goes to the city of Luminopolis to receive an "Intergalactic Tool of Justice Award", and he asks Ratchet and Clank to escort him.
-When the ceremony begins, Dr. Nefarious (having been teleported off his space station right before it exploded in the previous game) arrives and awakens a light-eating Z'Grute from cyrosleep, but it immediately turns against him, forcing Dr. Nefarious to join Ratchet, Clank and Qwark to stop it.
+When the ceremony begins, Dr. Nefarious (having been teleported off his space station right before it exploded in the previous game) arrives and awakens a light-eating Z'Grute from cryosleep, but it immediately turns against him, forcing Dr. Nefarious to join Ratchet, Clank and Qwark to stop it.
 While the team tracks the Z'Grute, strange unidentified robots follow the Z'Grute that don't seem to belong to Nefarious.
 After the team defeats the Z'Grute, a massive moon-sized drone appears and captures both the Z'Grute and the four heroes.
 They then awake in a mysterious facility but are rescued by Susie, a young galactic scout.
 When the team escapes and arrives at a Tharpod village, they find out that the drone that captured them is known as Ephemeris, the Creature Collector.
 It takes the universe's most dangerous beasts and brings them to planet Magnus.
 The team agrees to get rid of Ephemeris and heads through the Deadgrove to the N.E.S.T.
 (Northern Extraterrestrial Sorting Terminal).
 After fighting a Wigwump, the team finds the fifth holo-diary of Dr. Frumpus Croid.
 It shows that whoever is now in control of Ephemeris has plans for the monsters.